Education in Japan: School levels

-The school year in Japan begins in April and classes are held from Monday to either Friday or Saturday, depending on the school.
-The school year consists of two or three terms, which are separated by short holidays in spring and winter, and a six-week-long summer break.
+The academic year in Japan begins in April.
+Classes are normally held from Monday to Friday.
+At the primary and secondary level, the school year consists of two or three terms, which are separated by short holidays in spring and winter, and a six-week-long summer break.
+Universities typically have two semesters, with the second starting from September or October, incorporating a new year break towards the end of the semester.

 The year structure is summarized below: